Common questions regarding ARRIRAW

 ARRI offers a software development kit (SDK) for ARRIRAW processing that software vendors can incorporate into their application.
 ARRI also supports vendors who wish to implement the ARRIRAW processing procedure on their own.
 Depending on the implementation, the following processing settings can be adjusted:

-With the ARRIRAW SDK, you can also apply a custom ARRI Look File, which offers primary adjustments through printer lights, saturation and additionally lift/gamma/gain (or slope/offset/power).
+With the ARRIRAW SDK, you can also apply a custom ARRI Look File, which offers CDL and 3D LUT options.

 The different ARRI De-Bayer Algorithms (ADA) control how the color channels are reconstructed.